splynx/docs/files/en/miscellaneous/console_commands/console_commands.md

 Output:

-Please note after this action all information of your database will be deleted, you can not restore it without a backup.
+Please note after this action all information on your database will be deleted, you can not restore it without a backup.
-Password for administrator 'admin' is required for this action.
+The password for administrator 'admin' is required for this action.

 Be sure you have a backup before you execute this action.